TomasMikula/tomasmikula.github.io/_posts/2014-06-06-detecting-when-the-mouse-stays-still-over-a-node.md

 #### Highlights

 * There are _no mutable variables_ to track state, like `lastMousePosition` or `isStationary`.
+Any use of timers to measure the 1 second delay is completely hidden as well.
 All the variables above are effectively final and all state is managed by the event streams.
 * There is _no CPU overhead_ when no one is actually subscribed to `stationaryEvents`.
 This is due to the lazy nature of event streams.
 Only when someone subscribes to `stationaryEvents` does this propagate all the way down and an event handler is registered for mouse events on the node.

 #### Usage